DoD-Platform-One/gitlab/chart/doc/advanced/geo/index.md

 ## Deploy chart as Geo Secondary

-_This section will be performed on the Secondary Kubernetes cluster._
+_This section is performed on the Secondary Kubernetes cluster._

-In order to deploy this chart as a Geo Secondary, we'll start [from this example configuration](https://gitlab.com/gitlab-org/charts/gitlab/tree/master/examples/geo/secondary.yaml).
+To deploy this chart as a Geo Secondary, start [from this example configuration](https://gitlab.com/gitlab-org/charts/gitlab/tree/master/examples/geo/secondary.yaml).

 1. Create a `secondary.yaml` file based on the [example configuration](https://gitlab.com/gitlab-org/charts/gitlab/tree/master/examples/geo/secondary.yaml) and update the configuration to reflect the correct values:

    ```yaml
    ## Geo Secondary